top of page

 HANNES LACKMANN - MELBOURNE, AUS

-A few notes on my training with Nick Kepron////
+A few notes on my training with Nick////

 I first got in contact with Nick as I was having issues with shoulder pain during and after